Teikyo Lab.

 Analysis of the relationship between psychological stimuli and biological reactions

-During the experiment, biological reactions such as body temperature, heart rate, respiratory rate, and blood pressure are continuously measured.
-In the future, we will realize non-invasive measurement with VR goggles and measuring equipment embedded in the controller, and aim to conduct experiments without being aware that the experiment participants are being measured.
+During the experiment, biological responses such as body temperature, heart rate, respiratory rate, and blood pressure will be continuously measured.
+In the future, the aim is to realize non-invasive measurements using measuring devices embedded in the VR goggles and controllers, so that participants can conduct experiments without being aware that they are being measured.

-Associate Professor Ogawa, who specializes in biometrics, has developed and researched a futuristic health management system, "Daily Games, Daily Health," which allows you to understand your health status by performing biometric measurements during digital game play.
-We have developed a mechanism to calculate the pulse rate by measuring the pulse wave from the forehead with an optical sensor embedded in VR goggles.
-This device will be introduced in this project in the future.
+Associate Professor Ogawa, who specializes in biometrics, has developed and researched a futuristic health management system called "Everyday Games, Everyday Health," which monitors health status by measuring biometrics while playing digital games.
+He developed a system that measures pulse waves from the forehead using an optical sensor embedded in VR goggles and calculates pulse rate.
+This device is planned to be introduced into this project in the future.

 Image of measuring the change in body temperature on the skin surface of the experiment participants with a thermo camera and analyzing the data